0tv0/funkychart-7k/README.md

 # This is not the original FunkyChart!!
-This is a fork of it which aims to work with 7key songs instead of 4key!!
+This is a fork of it which aims to work with 7key songs instead of 4key!!<br>
-I did **NOT** write the majority of this code, only adapted it to work with a different amount of keys accountrev is the one behind the original FunkyChart (and they did an awesome job)
+I did **NOT** write the majority of this code, only adapted it to work with a different amount of keys<br>
+accountrev is the one behind the original FunkyChart (and they did an awesome job)<br>

 # FunkyChart for Lyte Interactive's Funky Friday
 A fork of wally-rblx's [funky-friday-autoplayer](https://github.com/wally-rblx/funky-friday-autoplay).<br>